 The two items I listed above is something that their nearest competitor has, which is just a few blocks away.
 I would love WeRemote edging them out even on this area.

-Although, I have to note that it seems to be possible to book a seat through coworker.com.
-I will have to still see though if you can review your previous bookings through coworker.com, as that is something that I would like especially when Admin/HR asks for it for budget/tax reasons.
+I do have to note though that it seems to be possible to book a seat through coworker.com.
+I will have to still see if you can review your previous bookings through coworker.com, as that is something that I would like especially when Admin/HR asks for it for budget/tax reasons.

 Snagging a technical group, just like their nearby competitor who hosts the local Salesforce community group, would give a boost to WeRemote's visibility among remote software developers...
-Which in my opinion holds a lot of value due to the importance of collaboration on at least one point of their trade, especially during project kick-offs (defining requirements, planning sprints, etc.) and during project releases...
-Not to mention that the nature of the majority of business applications moving to the cloud means that the API and the UI are two separate domains that usually needs some integration, which is always better done when the developers are sitting in one room.
+Which in my opinion holds a lot of value due to the importance of collaboration on at least one point of their trade, especially during project kick-offs (defining requirements, planning sprints, etc.) and during project releases.

 This group of people also naturally have the money to spend for co-working spaces like this one as they are currently on the higher-end of the salary graph in the Philippines.